saye2427/FEW-1.1-Web-Foundations/01 - Semantic HTML/README.md

 ## In Class Activity I

 - I do, we do, you do: Writing HTML tags elements and attributes.
-  - Example 1,
+  - Example 1, <!--COMPLETED-->
 - I do, We do, You do: Choosing the right tag for the job
-  - Example 2
+  - Example 2 <!--COMPLETED-->
 - Pair up and explore the tag list
   - https://www.w3schools.com/tags/ref_byfunc.asp
 - Write some markup
-  - Example 3
+  - Example 3 <!--COMPLETED-->
 - Complete Challenges solo or in pair
-  - Example 4
+  - Example 4 <!--COMPLETED-->
 - Q&A about tutorials
   - https://github.com/MakeSchool-Tutorials/We-Sell-Shoes